-This course will look into the common challenges that are facing media industries such as volatility of the business, the content-consumption-sponsorship interface, balancing local and international markets, and balancing social responsibility with profitability.
-It will highlight the new approach to content impacted by digitization and emerging economic feasibilities.
+This course looks into the common challenges that are facing media industries such as volatility of the business, the content-consumption-sponsorship interface, balancing local and international markets, and balancing social responsibility with profitability.
+It highlights the new approach to content impacted by digitization and emerging economic feasibilities.